-Putting more people, including those with addictions, in prison for drug offences is bad for public health.
-Numerous studies in Canada and elsewhere show that people in prison have much higher levels of HIV and hepatitis C infection.
-Bill C-15 would mean putting more people who are already vulnerable to HIV and hepatitis C infection in prison.
-There, they would be exposed to continued drug use, and even higher risks for transmission because of lack of access to clean needles.
-This makes prisons less safe, not only for prisoners, but also for prison staff.

-Furthermore, as prisoners are released they will expose their family and communities to increased transmission risks, affecting public health more broadly.
-As a matter of public health, therefore, we should be keeping people who use drugs out of prison, not imposing mandatory prison terms.
+Putting more people, including people with addictions, in prison for drug offences is bad for public health.
+Numerous studies in Canada and elsewhere show that people in prison have much higher levels of infection with HIV and hepatitis C. Bill C-15 would mean putting more people in prison who are already vulnerable to HIV and hepatitis C infection, where drug use will continue, but often with even higher risks for transmission of such blood-borne infections because they lack access to clean needles.
+This makes prisons less safe, not only for prisoners but also for prison staff.
+Furthermore, prisoners' health affects public health more broadly, since most prisoners return to families and communities.
+As a matter of public health, we should be keeping people who use drugs out of prison, not imposing mandatory prison terms.

-Mandatory minimums waste public resources
+Mandatory minimums waste public resources in imposing unjust sentences

 The "aggravating factors" included in Bill C-15 that trigger mandatory prison sentences cast the net so widely as to include a significant number of non-violent offences.
 The societal, fiscal and health-related costs of imprisonment are much too high to be imposed automatically in every case where a minimum sentence is triggered by factors such as being "near a public place usually frequented by persons under the age of 18 years" or having been previously convicted of another substance offence within the previous 10 years.
-Judges need flexibility in order to ensure sentences are tailored to the particular offender and the specific offence.
-With judges' hands tied, inappropriate and overly harsh sentences are guaranteed to be handed down.
+Judges need flexibility in order to ensure sentences that are tailored to the particular offender and the specific offence.
+With judges' hands tied, inappropriate and unduly harsh sentences are guaranteed to be handed down.